 However, some of these solutions are difficult to implement, are contradictory, or introduce further unintended consequences.
-For example: adopting absolute performance thresholds in order to decrease uncertainty for providers increases uncertainty for payers, who cannot accurately predict budgets under such systems (76); using fewer metrics to avoid choice overload and inertia can lead to neglect of unincentivized aspects of care (34); using threats of financial penalties to leverage loss aversion can be demotivating over the long-term; and concealing threats in deposit contracts (paying a bonus in advance and clawing it back if targets are not met), while shown to be successful outside of health care (39), is likely to meet with disapproval (47).
+For example, adopting absolute performance thresholds to decrease uncertainty for providers increases uncertainty for payers, who cannot accurately predict budgets under such systems (76); using fewer metrics to avoid choice overload and inertia can lead to neglect of nonincentivized[AU: to be consistent with usage elsewhere] aspects of care (34); using threats of financial penalties to leverage loss aversion can be demotivating over the long term; and concealing threats in deposit contracts (paying a bonus in advance and clawing it back if targets are not met), while shown to be successful outside of health care (39), is likely to meet with disapproval (47).
 It is also not clear whether lessons about individual psychology and behavior can be successfully applied to organizations (12), which are frequently the targets of incentive programs.

 Impact of Financial Incentives on Equity

-Reducing variations in care is a key aim of pay-for-performance programs.
-It was initially hoped that financial incentives could lead to a greater focus on applying evidence to all patients (51), thereby mitigating physician bias and improving equity of care (50).
-However, more affluent groups commonly benefit disproportionately from new public health interventions (95), and an alternative view soon emerged that financial incentives could worsen existing health inequities (14).
-The relative difficulty providers face in achieving quality targets is dependent on patient age, frailty, comorbidities, ethnicity, social status and motivation, and this can disadvantage providers with particular mixes of patients.
-The effort required to meet incentivized targets is likely to be greater for providers starting from low baseline performance and dealing with more deprived patients than for providers with a more affluent mix of patients.
+Reducing variations in care is a key aim of pay-for-performance programs, and if financial incentives lead to a greater focus on applying evidence to all patients (51), they could mitigate physician bias and improve equity of care (50).
+However, there are several reasons why financial incentives might worsen existing disparities (15).
+More affluent groups commonly benefit disproportionately from new public health interventions (95), and the relative difficulty providers face in achieving quality targets is dependent on patient age, frailty, comorbidities, ethnicity, social status, and motivation, which can disadvantage providers with particular mixes of patients.
+The effort required to meet incentivized targets is likely to be greater for providers who are starting from low baseline performance and are dealing with more deprived patients than for providers who have a more affluent mix of patients.
 This greater focus on incentivized conditions means that the risk of neglect for nonincentivized conditions is correspondingly greater, potentially increasing disparities for these conditions.
 Because nonincentivized conditions are not monitored in the same way, any increase in disparities under incentive schemes may go undetected.

-A review of the impact of incentives on equity---mostly based on the UK’s QOF---found modest improvements in socio-economic disparities, with pre-existing gaps in quality of care across social groups narrowing under incentive schemes (4).
+A review of the impact of incentives on equity---mostly based on the UK’s QOF---found modest improvements in socioeconomic disparities; preexisting gaps in quality of care across social groups narrowed under incentive schemes (4).
 In the case of the QOF, this may have been the result of offering increasing payments for increasing achievement, which incentivized providers with even very low baseline performance (29).
 It may also have been the result of a general compression in quality performance, as many practices approached the maximum achievable quality performance over time.
-However, inequalities between age, sex and ethnic groups persisted.
-Results have been similar in hospital-based schemes in the US.
+However, inequalities between age, sex, and ethnic groups persisted.
+Results have been similar in hospital-based schemes in the United States.
 For example, hospitals serving deprived populations quickly caught up on quality metrics with hospitals serving more affluent populations under the HQID (53).
-However, due to the tournament nature of the scheme, with only the top performing hospitals receiving bonuses, these faster improving hospitals were less likely to receive financial rewards than hospitals with higher baseline scores and more affluent patients (86).
+However, due to the tournament nature of the scheme, with only the top-performing hospitals receiving bonuses, these faster-improving hospitals were less likely to receive financial rewards than were hospitals with higher baseline scores and more affluent patients (86).
 Consequently, resources were diverted away from populations with the greatest health care need.